 Any request for confirmation of the validity of an identified Green Card sent by fax or e-mail to a Bureau by the Bureau of the country of accident or by any agent appointed for the purpose shall be given a definitive answer within six weeks of the request.
 In the event of no such response then on expiry of that period, the Green Card shall be deemed to be valid.

-ARTICLE 8 - Confirmation of the validity of a Green Card
+ARTICLE 8: Confirmation of the validity of a Green Card75

-When the Bureau of the country where the accident took place receives a claim based on the existence of a Green Card, it must firstly question whether it is able to deal with this claim.
+When the Bureau of the country of the accident receives a claim based on the existence of a Green Card, it must identify the card.